TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 **Cook's distance vs. leverage**: another way of projecting these properties.

-Here we will try the same thing with some categorical data.
+Now we will try the same thing with some categorical data.
 Since the design is exactly balanced (equal number of observations in each group) each data point has exactly the same leverage.
 There are three categories, so `p` (number of returned coefficients, not counting the intercept) is once again '2':